reikoNeko/icinga2bot/PITCHME.md

 +++
 * My team has a Jabber server we use to communicate.
 +++
-* We switched out monitoring system from Nagios to Icinga2
+* We switched our monitoring system from Nagios to Icinga2
 +++
 * That broke Nagibot, which used to tell us in chat when things went wrong
 +++